direktt/direktt-plugin/guides/user-guide.md

 | Assigning categories/tags not working | Save changes in the user post and ensure taxonomy terms exist. |
 | New extension field not visible | Make sure the extension is installed and active. |

-## ---

-## Summary
+### **Summary**

-* ## Every Direktt subscriber/unsubscriber is managed as a WordPress post in Direktt \> Users.
+* Every Direktt subscriber/unsubscriber is managed as a WordPress post in Direktt \> Users.

-* ## Use categories and tags for segmentation, mass communication, or feature access.
+* Use categories and tags for segmentation, mass communication, or feature access.

-* ## Pair Direktt users with WP users for automation and custom flows.
+* Pair Direktt users with WP users for automation and custom flows.

-* ## User notes and user taxonomies are editable inside the post screen.
+* User notes and user taxonomies are editable inside the post screen.

-## This setup ensures smooth, scalable management for even the largest subscriber bases.
+This setup ensures smooth, scalable management for even the largest subscriber bases.

-##

 ## Setting Up User Profile